smaht-dac/submitr/docs/source/usage.rst

 #.
 Each of these columns name must match exactly the name of the property for the Portal object.
 #.
 Each sheet may contain any number of `data` rows (directly below the header row), each representing an instance of the Portal object.
 #.
 The values in the cells/columns of each data row correspond to the property in same column of the header row.
 #.
-The first column in the header column which is empty marks the end of the header, and any subsequent columns will be entirely ignored.
+The first column in the header row which is empty marks the end of the header, and any subsequent columns will be entirely ignored.
 #.
 The first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored;
    this means you can include comments in your spreadsheet in rows after the first blank row indicating the end of data input.
 #.
 The name of the spreadsheet file must be suffixed with ``.xls`` or ``.xlsx``; there are no other requirements for the name of this file.